 Murrup Barak means ‘the spirit of Barak’ in Woiwurrung language.
 We chose this name to honour the memory of William Barak – a visionary Wurundjeri leader.

-Murrup Barak has a diverse team with dedicated staff members who help to contribute to our objectives while supporting the Aboriginal and Torres Strait Islander student cohort.
-Director, Inala Cooper (Yawuru) leads Murrup Barak while we work closely with Student and Scholarly Services to provide student administration and support.
+Inala Cooper (Yawuru) is the Director of Murrup Barak, while we work closely with Student and Scholarly Services to provide student administration and support.
 Murrup Barak also delivers wellbeing and scholarly support services, such as the Indigenous Tutorial Access Scheme to Aboriginal and Torres Strait Islander students at any stage in their degree.

 Learn more about us